CP1404/Practicals/prac_07/README.md

 - Some of this could be considered relatively "hard" - do the easy bits first, then add more as you go
 - Use the [datetime](https://docs.python.org/3/library/datetime.html) module for the project start date
 - Write your class such that you are able to sort/compare `Project` objects based on priority order
+- Think about writing utility/helper methods in your class and main program.
+  Think of our examples like `is_vintage` for Guitar and what you might use for a `Project`.
 - Write good clean code (no pylint warnings) with good naming and design (as always!)

 Here are two suggestions to leave until last (iterative development):